pcmathias/LM-Core-Data-Analysis/README.md

    * Unzip the file to a convenient location (your desktop or documents folder)
    * When you open RStudio, set this location as your working directory

+## Original Contributions

+The content for this course was originally developed for the 2019 Pathology Informatics Summit workshop.
+The original contributors and content they were responsible for were as follows:
+- Joe Rudolf: Introduction to R & RStudio
+- Patrick Mathias: Reproducible Reporting
+- Amrom Obstfeld: Data Transformation & Exploratory Data Analysis
+- Stephan Kadauke: Data Visualization
+- Dan Herman: Data Summary & Statistics

 ## Acknowledgments